-Being on the FIVB World Tour means a lot of travel.
+Being on the Fédération Internationale de Volleyball (FIVB) World Tour means a lot of travels.
 From the months of April – September, Heather and I spend most of our time playing in events around the globe, with at least one two-month long trip every season.
-We just got back from one of these 8-week-long adventures a few days ago, where we played in Russia, Norway, Switzerland, and Croatia, to name a few.
+We just got back from one of these 8-week-long adventures a few days ago, where we played in Russia, Norway, Switzerland and Croatia, to name a few.
 At the end of the week we will be gone again, this time to Yokohama, Japan.
-It seems exhausting, and at times it is, but because every tournament is important, and will help us represent Canada in the Olympics, there is no time for exhaustion, or illness, or anything else, to get in our way.
+It seems exhausting and at times it is, but because every tournament is important and will help us represent Canada in the Olympics, there is no time for exhaustion or illness or anything else to get in our way.

-Before I get on a long flight, I fill up a 750 mL water bottle, and drink 2-3 of them by the time the flight is over.
-This is probably my top priority on a long flight, because being well-hydrated has been key for me avoiding illness while traveling.
-Heading to my first FIVB event ever, in Argentina, I didn’t drink a lot of water on my 11-hour flight, and when we got there, I had a horrendous cold.
-The same thing had happened to me in the past, on other flights where I didn’t drink much water.
-Not wanting to risk being sick during a tournament again, I started drinking a lot of water, and I haven’t been sick after a flight since!
+Staying healthy when travelling can be tough.
+Before I get on a long flight, I fill up a 750 mL water bottle and drink 2-3 of them by the time the flight is over.
+This is probably my top priority on a long flight because being well-hydrated has been key for me avoiding illness while traveling.
+Heading to my first FIVB event ever in Argentina, I didn’t drink a lot of water on my 11-hour flight and when we got there, I had a horrendous cold.
+The same thing had happened to me in the past on other flights where I didn’t drink much water.
+Not wanting to risk being sick during a tournament again, I started drinking a lot of water and I haven’t been sick after a flight since!

-Traveling is about more than just sitting on a plane.
-We all should prioritize our health and performance, and the above-mentioned practices helps us stay on top of our game, and keep some consistency in our ever-changing lives!
+Staying healthy when traveling is about more than just sitting on a plane.
+We all should prioritize our health and performance and the above-mentioned practices helps us stay on top of our game and keep some consistency in our ever-changing lives!